-Once cut, many fruits and vegetables are considered potentially hazardous foods.
-Melons and tomatoes are two examples.
-These products, once cut, must held below 41°F. Therefore, if offering cut fruits or vegetables, the vendor would have to obtain a WVDA Farmers' Market Vendor Permit by March 1st to avoid a late fee or before the date of sale.
+Once cut, fruits and vegetables are considered potentially hazardous foods.
+These products, once cut, must be held below 41°F. Therefore, if offering cut fruits or vegetables, the vendor would have to obtain a WVDA Farmers Market Vendor Permit by March 1 (to avoid a late fee) or before the date of sale.

 Sprouted seeds are germinated seeds that are water grown with the stem and seeds to be consumed.
-Sprouted seeds are NOT allowed for sale at a farmers' market.
+Sprouted seeds May NOT be sold at a farmers market.

-Micro-greens, soil or hydroponically grown plants, usually around 2-weeks old, with the stem and leaves to be consumed, ARE allowed to be sold at Farmers' Markets.
+Microgreens, soil or hydroponically grown plants, usually around two weeks old, with the stem and leaves to be consumed, ARE allowed to be sold at Farmers Markets.